skrghosh/apt-dataset/README.md

 | Exfiltration       | T1041.005: Exfiltration Over C2 Channel         |  Exfil staged directory |
 | Privilege-escalation | T1134: Access Token Manipulation              |  PowerSploit Named-Pipe Impersonation |

-Please note that the techniques listed above are linked to the MITRE ATT&CK framework, which details a comprehensive matrix of tactics and techniques used by threat actors in real-world cyber attacks.

 ## menuPass Campaign Tactics and Techniques

-Below is the detailed list of tactics and techniques used during the menuPass campaign simulation, along with the corresponding abilities that were demonstrated.

 | Tactics             | Techniques                                       | Abilities                             |
 |---------------------|--------------------------------------------------|---------------------------------------|